Background pattern

 Infrequent(may affect up to 1 in 100 people)

-• Target lesions, which are skin reactions with a ring-like appearance (suggestive of Erythema multiforme).
+• Target lesions, which are ring-shaped skin reactions (suggesting erythema multiforme).

-• Inflammation of blood vessels in the skin.
-This may give the appearance of bruises or redness of the skin that does not fade when pressed (does not disappear).
+• Inflammation of the blood vessels in the skin.
+This can give the appearance of bruising or skin redness that does not lose color when pressed (does not disappear).

-• Muscle inflammation that may cause pain or muscle weakness.
+• Inflammation of the muscle that can cause muscle pain or weakness.

-The following side effects have been reported in a clinical trial with patients who received TAGRISSO in combination with pemetrexed and chemotherapy containing platinum:
+The following adverse effects have been reported in a clinical trial with patients who received TAGRISSO in combination with pemetrexed and platinum-containing chemotherapy:

-• Diarhea - may appear and disappear during treatment.
+• Diarrhea - may appear and disappear during treatment.
 Inform your doctor if diarrhea does not disappear or worsens.

-• Skin and nail problems - among whose signs are pain, itching, dry skin, rash, and redness around the nails of the hands.
+• Skin and nail problems – including signs such as pain, itching, dry skin, rash, and redness around the fingernails.
 This is more likely in sun-exposed areas.
-Regular application of moisturizing creams on your skin and nails may help improve this.
+Regular application of moisturizing creams to your skin and nails may help improve this.
 Inform your doctor if your skin or nail problems worsen.

-• Stomatitis - inflammation of the inner lining of the mouth or the formation of ulcers in the mouth.
+• Stomatitis - inflammation of the lining of the mouth or formation of ulcers in the mouth.

 • Loss of appetite.